charleshsu168/batteryscripts/README.md

 BATTERY SCRIPTS
 ==============
-This is a collection of python scripts useful for lab batttery testing.
+This contains a collection of python/aw scripts useful for lab batttery pack testing, as well as the their output logs and error files.

 BATTERYLOG.PY
 ==============